CitrineInformatics/citrine-python/docs/source/workflows/data_sources.rst

         name = "Band gap predictor",
         description = "Predict the band gap from the chemical formula and crystallinity", inputs = [
+            # referencing `data_source.column_definitions` is one way to ensure that the
+            # descriptors in the training data match the descriptors in the predictor definition
             data_source.column_definitions["Chemical Formula"],
             data_source.column_definitions["Crystallinity"]
         ],